ashkren/RAG-paper-analysis/README.md

 - The model allows **different retrieved documents to influence each token** in the generated output.
 - Instead of treating one document as the latent variable for the whole sequence, each token can draw from a different document.

 **How it works:**
 1. The model retrieves the top-K relevant documents for the query.
 2. The model generates the output token by token.
-At each token position $y_i$, the model computes the probability of that token for each document $p(y_i | x, z, y_{1:i-1})$ which is conditioned on the input query, the retrieved document, and the previously generated tokens.
+At each token position $y_i$, the model computes the probability of that token for each document $p(y_i | x, z, y_{1:i-1})$, which is conditioned on the input query, the retrieved document, and the previously generated tokens.
-3. Each document’s probability distribution is weighted by its retrieval probability $p(z | x)$ and summed to get the final probability distribution for the next token.
-The most likely token is selected, and the process repeats for the next token.
+3. For the current token $y_i$, the model marginalizes over all retrieved documents by weighting each document’s token probability $p(y_i | x, z, y_{1:i-1})$ by its retrieval probability $p_\eta(z|x)$ and summing these contributions to obtain the final probability distribution for that token.
+4. The process repeats for the next token until the sequence is complete.
+5. The probability of the complete output sequence is obtained by multiplying the marginalized token probabilities across all token positions.

 **Mathematically:**